 On the 21st January, before open war had begun, Peru started helicopting troops behind the Ecuadorian outpost Base Sur.
 Ecuador responded the next day by sending Special Forces into the jungle to attack an outpost that would take three days to reach.
 On the 24th the Peruvian outpost was attacked successfully and any helicopter flying over Ecuadorian outposts were shot down.

 Over the next week whilst air battles are waged, Peru launched multiple coordinated assaults and bombings with little success.
 You need to appreciate that the majority of the Ecuadorian’s were professional soldiers of special forces, paratroopers and Iwia (tribesmen trained in modern warfare, adept at jungle fighting, mostly of Shuar who inhabit the area).
 Whereas the Peruvian of equal numbers were only conscripts, forced into this battle to fill their quota of national service.
 Before either side began open war they had already been in that remote, humid place for a month, eating rations designed not to prevent hunger but as the minimum to keep fighting fit.
 The persistent clouds meant that aircraft strafing and even dog-fights were conducted in visibilities of meters.
 Pilots knew from maps where mountains were but could come under fire from any direction.
-The soldiers on the ground would become attuned to the sound of their respective aircraft, only able to rest easy when the percussive roar of their interceptor jets was in the fog.
+The soldiers on the ground would become attuned to the sound of their respective aircraft, only able to rest easy when the percussive roar of their interceptor jets were in the fog.
 Repeatedly, the Peruvian conscripts were forced to attack the better trained soldiers in their dominating outposts but did have the advantage of air superiority.

 It was not long before both sides mobilised further soldiers in case the battle spilt out of the area.
 Armoured vehicles too cumbersome to be used in jungle, were taking up positions on the roads and the cumulative of 140,000 men were prepared for action.